mrmoss/brute/README.md

   --help       Show this menu.

-  --map STR    String of characters to use for password generation (default is a-zA-Z0-9).
+  --map STR    String of characters to use for password generation (default is all printable characters).

   --len INT    Length of password (includes passwords of size less than as well).